ibm-cloud-docs/dns/add-edit-ptr-record.md

     * **Reverse TTL**: The time to live (TTL) for the new record.
 1. Click the **Save** button to save the record.

-You can also choose **Edit RDNS for all IPs in this Subnet** to make changes across the entire subnet.
+You can also choose **Edit RDNS for all IPs in this Subnet** so that you can make changes across the entire subnet.
 To remove details from the PTR record, delete all information from the fields and click the **Save** button.